All the Way Turnt Up

-"All the Way Turnt Up" is the a song by American rapper Roscoe Dash, released by Zone 4, MusicLine Group and Interscope Records on January 1, 2010 as both the rapper's debut single and the lead single from his debut album Ready Set Go!
+"All the Way Turnt Up" is a song by American rapper Roscoe Dash, released by Zone 4, MusicLine Group and Interscope Records on January 1, 2010, as both the rapper's debut single and the lead single from his debut album Ready Set Go!
 (2010).
 The song features a guest appearance from fellow rapper Soulja Boy, and was produced by Vybe Beatz and K.E. on the Track.

 Background

 The song's original version, titled "Turnt Up", was released in September 2009.
 This version featured guest appearances from Atlanta rap trio Travis Porter and rapper YT; its release promoted a feud between Travis Porter and Roscoe Dash, because Travis Porter made Roscoe Dash (ATL was Roscoe Dash's stage name at the time) a featured artist of the song on one of the group's mixtapes in 2009; after finding this out Dash removed the group from the song and re-recorded it with Soulja Boy.
 The remix of the original version of "Turnt Up" appears on Roscoe Dash's mixtape Can't Catch the Lambo, which was released in March 2010.